catberry/catberry/docs/index.md

 [dependency injection](#dependency-injection).

 This is isomorphic implementation of HTTP request.
-All details you can find in UHR read me file [here] (https://github.com/catberry/catberry-uhr/blob/master/README.md).
+All details you can find in UHR readme file [here] (https://github.com/catberry/catberry-uhr/blob/master/README.md).

 **[⬆ back to top](#table-of-contents)**

 # Cookie
-As you may notice, store and cat-component context have property `cookie` that allows you to control cookie in isomorphic way.
+As you may notice, store and cat-component context have a property `cookie` that allows you to control cookie in isomorphic way.
-Actually, it is an universal wrapper that can `get` and `set` cookie in environment-independent way.
+Actually, it is a universal wrapper that can `get` and `set` cookie in environment-independent way.

 It has following interface: